sbt/website/src/reference/90-Developers-Guide/10-DevGuide-Notes/03-Setting-Initialization.md

 -   `projectSettings` - These are settings specific to a project.
 They are specific to a *particular subproject* in the build.
-A plugin may be contributing its settings to more than on project, in which case the values are duplicated for each project.
+A plugin may be contributing its settings to more than one project, in which case the values are duplicated for each project.
 You add project specific settings, eg. in `project/build.scala`: